cleytoncarvalho/learning-gostack-gobarber-api/README.md

-# Learning - NodeJS
+# Learning - ExpressJS

 :us: Project part of the bootcamp Gostack from Rocketseat.
 API of the aplication for barber shop appointments.

 :brazil: Projeto parte do bootcamp Gostack da Rocketseat.
-API para a aplicação de agendamentos para serviços de barbearia.
+API da aplicação de agendamentos para serviços de barbearia.

 :toolbox: Used in this project: